lamrosanna/microLIMS/README.md

 # µLIMS (Laboratory Information System)

-a light-weight management system for sample testing, and reporting
+a MICRO light-weight management system for sample logging, sample testing, and reporting.
+Inspired by my experience with a similar system.